What You Should Know About Money

 Make your money work for you by knowing how much interest you’re paying on credit cards, student loan payments, car loans, and/or mortgage payments.
 Interest rates are a percent of a loan balance that is charged as interest to the borrower, so the lower the number, the better your money is working for you.

 Part of determining an interest rate is by the lender checking your credit score.
-The higher that number is, the lower interest rate you typically.
+The higher that number is, the lower the interest rate.
 If you didn’t have a stellar credit score when you first took out a loan, but now you do, consider refinancing.
 Refinancing will have the lender look at your loan again and may finance you with a lower interest rate, lowering your monthly payments.

 money management.jpg